ApexRMS/stsim-cbmcfs3/docs/getting_started.md

 <br>
 In this window:
 <br>
 * Select the row for **stsim**.
-Note that as you select a row, the list of Templates available and suggested **File name** for that base package are updated.
+Note that as you select a row, the list of **Templates** available and suggested **File name** for that base package are updated.
 * Select the **LUCAS Example Template** as shown above.
 * Optionally type in a new **File name** for the Library (or accept the default); you can also change the target **Folder** using the **Browse...** button.
 > **Note:** If you intend on using Multiprocessing (recommended), ensure your SyncroSim Library is saved to the C: Drive.
 Saving your library to OneDrive will result in an error when completing a model run.

-When you are ready to create the Library file, click OK.
+When you are ready to create the Library file, click **OK**.
 A new Library will be created and loaded into the Library Explorer.

 ## **Step 3: Configure library settings**
 For the model to run, SyncroSim needs the locations of your R and the CBC-CFS3 Database.
 The R executable will be found automatically.
 To check, double-click on **LUCAS Example** and navigate to the **Options** tab.
 In the **R Configuration** datasheet, you should see the file path to your R executable.
 If not, click **Browse...** and navigate to the correct file location.
 The CBM-CFS3 file path is set to the databases default download location.
 If the CBM-CFS3 Database was not installed to the default location, select the Folder icon, and navigate to the proper location on your local computer, then click **Open**.